KaleKaran/EST-CT2-REPLICA/README.md

 =-=-=-=-=-OR-=-=-=-=-=

-1.Download the repo as zip file, then extract in you local system
+1.Download the repo as zip file, then extract in your local system

 2.Install the necessary dependencies: pip install -r requirements.txt